iotaledger/wasp/documentation/docs/guide/core_concepts/smart-contract-anatomy.md

 and interpreted as `uint32` value: the `hname`.

 For example, the `hname` of the root contract is `0xcebf5908`, the unique identifier of the `root` contract in every chain.
-The exception is `_default` contract which always has hname `0x00000000`.
+The exception is the `_default` contract which always has `hname` `0x00000000`.

 Each smart contract instance has a program with a collection of entry points and a state.
 An entry point is a function of the program through which the program can be invoked.

-There are several ways to invoke an entry point: a request, a call and a view call, depending on the type of the entry point.
+Depending on the type of the entry point there are several ways to invoke an entry point: a request, a call and a view call

 The smart contract program can access its state and account through an interface layer called the _Sandbox_.